Rakin Fetuga

 Rakin Misbah Adetola Fetuga (born 21 January 1971) is an English rapper and music producer of Nigerian descent.

 Early life

 Fetuga was born in Ladbroke Grove, London, England.
 His parents, both Nigerian, came to the United Kingdom in the 1960s to further their education.
-His Muslim father was an accountant, whilst his mother was a Christian working for the London Transport.
+His Muslim father was an accountant, while his mother was a Christian working for the London Transport.
 When Fetuga was a teenager his parents separated, and in his mother's care he was brought up as a Christian.
 Through his early life, he has been Catholic, Jehovah's Witness and Methodist.

 Career

 In 1985, Fetuga and his childhood friends formed Cash Crew, he left Holland Park School before his A-levels when they were signed to Virgin Records and BMG France.
 He was a DJ, producer, breakdancer and graffiti artist as well as a rapper, known at the time as Rakin da Authordox aka Trim.
 Fetuga converted to Islam along with the others members. and in 1992, the group recorded the first ever Islamic rap song "The Provider".
 In 1995, Fetuga left the group.